IBM/watson-vehicle-damage-analyzer/README.md

 Android Studio will handle the transfer for you if you tether your Android device to your computer, and enable both `developer options` and `web debugging`.

-> Note: Please refer to documentation on your specific phone to set these options.
+> Please refer to documentation on your specific phone to set these options.

 For Mac users, [Android File Transfer](https://www.android.com/filetransfer/) will facilitate simple file transfers between your computer and Android device.